George Zukerman O.C., O.B.C.

 Over the course of his career, he made it his mission to unearth hundreds of previously unknown works for the instrument and to commission new ones.
 George Zukerman was awarded the Order of Canada and the Order of British Columbia for his contributions to touring both at home and abroad.

 George Zukerman has been behind many of Special Travel International’s Classical Music Tours.
-Through his world-wide contacts as impresario, he has arranged and coordinated most of the concerts on board our cruise ships and carefully selected opera and symphonic events to attend during our Classical Music Cruise in the Rhone Valley in 2016 and our Classical Music Cruises on the Danube in 2015 and 2018.
+Through his world-wide contacts as impresario, he has arranged and coordinated most of the concerts on board our cruise ships and carefully selected opera and symphonic events to attend during our Classical Music Cruise in the Rhone Valley in 2016, our Classical Music Cruises on the Danube in 2015 and 2018 and on the Rhine in 2019.
 While on our tours, George Zukerman prefaces all musical events with his unique stories of a musical life which began with early contact with such luminaries as Leonard Bernstein, Paul Hindemith, Salvatore Accardo, Isaac Stern, Janos Starker, Benjamin Britten and Dmitri Shostakovich.

 Kai Gleusteen & Catherine Ordronneau